teolj96/Boats_Project_repo/README.md

 | ANN (Basic model with SGD)                     | 45051.16 | 8585146000.0 |

 Overall, ANN model with increased number of neurons performed the best on this data.

+## What I learned
+Being an undecisive buyer, this helped me figure out what works more for me.
+I would like to own a sailing boat 11m long and about 3.6m wide with 2 cabins in total with other features randomized.
+With the ANN model I got the price of 109967.93 GBP, which is reasonable for a boat that size.

 ## What can be improved
 * Dropping more outliers, since the linear regression model performed worse on higher prices